sleepyvetkid/sleepyvetkid.github.io/_posts/2023-10-01-veterinary-triage-list.md

 ## Cons

-- The qualifications and experience of the two 'primary investigators' were not specified in the study.
-This instrument may not be validated properly as it is only as good as the standard is it was compared to.
+- The qualifications and experience of the two ‘primary investigators’ were not specified in the study.
+The validity is questionable as an instrument is only as good as the standard it was compared to.

-- The evaluation was internal and restrospective.
+- The evaluation was internal and retrospective.

 - There are no further validation studies.

 ## Recommendation

-There is little evidence to support its usage.
-I do not agree with some of the categorisation as well.
+There is little evidence to support its usage, although it may still be a helpful reference.

 ## References